Intellectual property violation

 Examples of IP Violations

-Some of the most common violations of intellectual property are accidental ones.
-But whether they are negligent or intentional, it is important to understand how to prevent or respond to these types of infringement.
+Some of the most common intellectual property violation examples happen accidentally.
+However, whether they are negligent or intentional, it is important to understand how to prevent or respond to these types of infringement.

 Inadequate Trademark Search

-Trademark infringement often occurs if a new company did not conduct the proper trademark searches before establishing its branding.
-As a result, it inadvertently uses a trademark confusingly similar to yours.
+Trademark infringement often occurs if a new company does not conduct the proper trademark searches before establishing its branding.
+As a result, it inadvertently uses a trademark that is confusingly similar to yours.

 Unfortunately, having to change all of its logos, websites, and branding will be a costly mistake.
 That is why it is so important to obtain the assistance of counsel when forming your company.
 Understandably, it is an additional startup expense, but it is an important one.